-Google releases September Android distribution stats, Jelly Bean now up to 45.1 percentAlex Wagner - Deputy Managing Editor, News Desk
+Google releases September Android distribution stats, Jelly Bean now up to 45.1 percentAlex Wagner - Editorial Director of News and Content

 It's a new month, and that means that it's also time to check in with on Google's official Android platform distribution numbers.
 The company officially updated its stats this evening, sharing the stats on all of the devices that visited the Google Play Store within the past seven days.